 If you haven’t already, read our blog post on test automation for mainframe applications to learn why test automation is an essential ingredient in optimizing the processes surrounding mainframe development and testing.

-The first and lowest level at which you can test is unit testing.
+The first level at which you can test is unit testing.
 Unit testing is about testing individual components of the larger system, which for mainframes typically means testing COBOL programs and individual paragraphs of code.

 You can automate unit tests to achieve a more efficient ‘assembly line’ in your mainframe development that allows you to test more, in less time, and with higher accuracy, resulting in less faulty code being passed down the assembly line.

 For this you’ll need a mainframe test automation tool that can read the unit tests, and aren’t GUI-based.

 The next level of testing is integration tests.
 As the name implies, the purpose is to test integrations between applications within or outside the mainframe.

 Integration tests are not to be overlooked; you may have two functioning unit tests, but without testing the integration test, you cannot know that the applications under test are fully functional.